Burdantes/IPv4Squatting/README.md

 sudo apt install libbz2-dev zlib1g-dev
 ```

+3. scamper.
+Follow the instructions on https://www.caida.org/catalog/software/scamper/

-3. py-radix package
+4. py-radix package
 ```
 $ pip install py-radix
 ```
-4. aggregate-prefixes
+5. aggregate-prefixes
 ```
 $ pip install aggregate-prefixes
 ```
-5. Copy the traceroute_table.py script to ```~/.config/ripe-atlas-tools/renderers``` so that RIPE Atlas tools can use it to format traceroute results in a delimited format for easier processing.
+6. Copy the traceroute_table.py script to ```~/.config/ripe-atlas-tools/renderers``` so that RIPE Atlas tools can use it to format traceroute results in a delimited format for easier processing.

 ## Step 1 : Data Collection and Processing